 Refined sugar is empty of nutrients, high in calories and highly addictive.
 Sugar appears as sucrose, dextrose, maltose, white sugar, corn syrup, high fructose corn syrup and fructose.
 Avoid these additives to your food, as they bring the blood sugar up very rapidly, cause an insulin surge and then a crash.

 These products and all artificial sweeteners are highly addictive which makes refraining from them difficult.
 But the longer you stay away, the less craving you will have.
 You may replace these manufactured products with cautious use of natural sweeteners such as honey and maple syrup, or rapadura which is unrefined cane sugar.
 At least these have trace minerals and other nutrients.
 However these natural sweeteners should also be limited.

 There is a huge learning curve when it comes to changing your food choices.
 But once you learn something new, it becomes very easy to implement.
 There is a lot of misinformation out there.

-The Weston Price Foundation recommendations are based upon the wise traditions of our ancestors, which have been proven over and over to support vibrant health.
+The Weston Price Foundation recommendations (Wise Traditions Diet) are based upon the wise traditions of our ancestors, which have been proven over and over to support vibrant health.